exercism/python/exercises/practice/meetup/.docs/instructions.md

 # Instructions

-Calculate the date of meetups.

-Typically meetups happen on the same day of the week.
-In this exercise, you will take a description of a meetup date, and return the actual meetup date.
+In this exercise, you will be given a general description of a meetup date and then asked to find the actual meetup date.

 Examples of general descriptions are:

-- The first Monday of January 2017
+- First Monday of January 2022
-- The third Tuesday of January 2017
+- Third Tuesday of August 2021
+- Teenth Wednesday of May 2022
-- The wednesteenth of January 2017
+- Teenth Sunday of July 2021
-- The last Thursday of January 2017
+- Last Thursday of November 2021

-The descriptors you are expected to parse are: first, second, third, fourth, fifth, last, monteenth, tuesteenth, wednesteenth, thursteenth, friteenth, saturteenth, sunteenth
+The descriptors you are expected to process are: `first`, `second`, `third`, `fourth`, `fifth`, `last`, `teenth`.

+Note that descriptor `teenth` is a made-up word.
-Note that "monteenth", "tuesteenth", etc are all made up words.
-There was a meetup whose members realized that there are exactly 7 numbered days in a month that end in '-teenth'.
-Therefore, one is guaranteed that each day of the week (Monday, Tuesday, ...) will have exactly one date that is named with '-teenth' in every month.
+There are exactly seven numbered days in a month that end with "teenth" ("thirteenth" to "nineteenth").
+Therefore, it is guaranteed that each day of the week (Monday, Tuesday, ...) will have exactly one numbered day ending with "teenth" each month.

-Given examples of a meetup dates, each containing a month, day, year, and descriptor calculate the date of the actual meetup.
-For example, if given "The first Monday of January 2017", the correct meetup date is 2017/1/2.
+For example, if given "First Monday of January 2022", the correct meetup date is January 3, 2022.